mattlokes/touchkio/README.md

 ## Installation
 On the first run of the application, you may encounter a **setup procedure** and the Home Assistant **login screen**.
 It's recommended to create a **dedicated user** (local access only) for your kiosk device.

-You might also need a keyboard or remote VNC access to input these credentials once.
+You might also need a physical keyboard or remote VNC access to input these credentials once.
+If your hardware is [supported](https://github.com/leukipp/touchkio/blob/main/HARDWARE.md) you may be able to activate the on-screen keyboard using the side [widget](https://github.com/leukipp/touchkio/issues/16).

 #### Option 1 - The easy way
 Run this command to download and install the latest **.deb** (arm64 or x64) release.